marinakhamis/marinakhamis/README.md

 ## 🚀 About me
-I'm a passionate full stack web developer... 👩🏻‍💻
+I'm a passionate front end web developer... 👩🏻‍💻

 ## 🛠  Skills